LoopKit/loopdocs/docs/loop-3/omnipod.md

 Unlock your phone, open Loop, navigate to the Pod Status screen and use the slider to Deactivate Pod to stop the noise.
 The Pod fault - even if it does not show up in the HUD or the Pod Status screen, will be picked up by the process of sliding to Deactivate Pod.
 You can then view the Fault information in the [Previous Pod Details](#previous-pod) screen.

-#### Updates with Version 3.4.x

-The updates included with version 3.4.x make it easier to find the Pod fault, should one occur.

 The fault will appear on the Omnipod screen and more details will be shown when you tap on Replace Pod to arrive at the Deactivate screen.
 You can grab a quick screenshot on the Deactivate screen if desired.

 The fault information can still be found under [Previous Pod Details](#previous-pod) if you need to find it after you Deactivate the "screaming" Pod.